An Essay About You: How to Tackle Your College Essay

 Revise!

 The work after your essay is written is just as important as the work before and during the process.
 Write several drafts of your admission essay to make it the best it can be before submission.
-Reading aloud is useful for editing your work, marking mistakes in grammar and fluidity that are difficult to catch when reading to yourself.
+Reading aloud is useful for editing your work, and marking mistakes in grammar and fluidity that are difficult to catch when reading to yourself.
 It’s beneficial to read your essay aloud to yourself but even more important to share it with others who can help you edit.
 Peer review is one of the most useful ways to improve your writing.
-Work with a teacher you’re close with—you’ll be under the guidance of somebody who’s not only informed about the fundamentals of writing but informed about the fundamentals of you.
-After all. you want your essay to be a reflection on your identity, not just your strong writing.
+Work with a teacher you’re close with—you’ll be under the guidance of somebody who’s not only informed about the fundamentals of writing but also informed about the fundamentals of you.
+After all, you want your essay to be a reflection of your identity, not just your strong writing.

 When all is said and done